![]() |

 says, leaving her seat.
 I sigh, looking

-Zodiac calendar that gives an image of each animal, what year it corresponds to,
+Zodiac calendar gives an image of each animal, what year it corresponds to,

 and a brief description of people born under the sign.